rhjddjdbc/arch-hardened/README.md

 - **Installs hBlock to block tracking and malware domains**
   Downloads and installs `hBlock`, which filters known ad, tracking, and malware domains system-wide by modifying `/etc/hosts`.

-- **Configures PAM with `pam_faillock`**
-  Adds login rate-limiting to `PAM` to prevent brute-force attacks by locking accounts after repeated failed attempts.
-Lockout time and attempt count are configurable.

 - **Sets up `auditd` with custom rules**
   Installs and enables the audit daemon, and adds detailed rules to monitor sensitive areas like `/etc`, user/group files, kernel modules, time configuration, and `/boot`.